-Each June, a statewide survey is conducted at 560 pre-selected locations in 28 counties.
+Each June, a statewide survey is conducted at 460 pre-selected locations in 20 counties.
 The data collected is calculated into a safety belt usage rate using a formula approved by the National Highway Traffic Safety Administration.
-The safety belt usage survey collects data from locations representing 85 percent of the state's vehicle occupant fatalities.
+The safety belt usage survey collects data from locations representing 85 percent of the state's population.
 The data collection plan is the same each year for consistency and compliance with National Highway Traffic Safety Administration guidelines.